minhyukjoo/WebPortalRedesign/task-analysis/README.md

 ## The Problem
 There is a lot of information that student doesn't really need, and as students, we don't pay much attention to news in different departments.
 Therefore, we will only leave the necessary information that is directly relevant to the student (such as news from the department that student is part of).
 It is a very complicated task to get to the stage where you can start picking classes.
 We would like to simplify the process of Add/Drop classes for students by these following steps.
+#####Here is a [link](https://my.iit.edu) to the original WebPortal we are redesigning.

 1. Login
-2. Opening Acedemics tab
+2. Navigating to Acedemics tab
-2. Entering Pin & desired semester
 3. Select Add or Drop class
+4. Entering Pin & desired semester
-4. If Add is chosen - Choose either Major classes, Humanities classes or other.
+5. To Add - Choose either Major, Humanities, Math, Science, or other classes.
-5. If Drop is chosen - Show current schedule, with red "x" to drop classes.
+6. To Drop - From the week's current schedule, click red "x" to drop classes.

-#####Here is a [link](https://my.iit.edu) to the original WebPortal we are redesigning.

 ## Login
 ![alt text](https://github.com/DanielKolodziej/WebPortalRedesign/blob/master/task-analysis/login.JPG "login")